mayflower/sc-graph-rag/README.md

 ## Features

 - **CLI-based interaction**: Uses the GraphRAG CLI for indexing and querying
+- **Graph analysis**: Provides statistics and insights about the knowledge graph
 - **Knowledge graph visualization**: Creates visual representations of entities and relationships

 ## References